juanprog97/JuanProg97/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my personal web page.
+- 🔭 I’m currently working on Unity and Front End Developer .
-- 🌱 I’m currently learning VR APP.
+- 🌱 I’m currently learning on Web 3.0.
-- 🤔 I’m looking for help with sensor electronics.
+- 🤔 I’m looking for help with Block-chain.
 - 📫 How to reach me at codepen: juanprog97.

 ### Stats and Language Tools.